darikoneil/In-Vivo-Imaging-Pipeline/README.md

-# Calcium-Imaging-Analysis-Pipeline
-Pipeline for Analysis of Calcium Imaging
+# Pipeline for Analysis of Calcium Imaging